surajrampure/surajrampure.github.io/teaching/index.md

 - Discussion: Friday, 12-1PM and 1-2PM, Etcheverry (108 and 113)
 - OH: Thursday, 12-2PM, Soda 411

-Fill out [this form](http://tinyurl.com/goatjames) to tell me a bit about yourself!

 <br>

 **Resources from this semester:**